plenoptic-org/plenoptic/CONTRIBUTING.md

 the `dev` optional dependencies (i.e., you should run `pip install -e ".[dev]"` from within your local copy of `plenoptic`).

-To run all tests, run `pytest tests/` from the main `plenoptic` directory.
+To run all tests, run `pytest` from the main `plenoptic` directory.
 This will take a while, as we have many tests, broken into categories.
 There are several choices for how to run a subset of the tests: